barotto/libRocketDoc/pages/cpp_manual/elements.md

 #### Creating a custom XML node handler

-Custom node handlers derive from the Rocket::Core::XMLNodeHandler class and implement the pure virtual functions:
+Custom node handlers derive from the {{page.lib_ns}}::Core::XMLNodeHandler class and implement the pure virtual functions:

 ```cpp
 // Called when a new element tag is opened.